 This is true.
 I think picking your battles is a great strategy for every relationship.
 I know I’m not perfect and I definitely mess up, say the wrong thing, or heck, sometimes I’m just in a bad mood.
 It is important for spouses to recognize that sometimes you just need to bow out and give space.
 That’s a great strategy for anyone in any situation, especially on social media.
 However, if you don’t attend ANY arguments, ever, people can start to wonder where you are.

 Mediation is a perfect place to discuss conflict and create a mutually beneficial agreement.
-Call West Coast Family Mediation at (858) 736-2411 today to schedule your free mediation consultation.
+Contact West Coast Family Mediation today to schedule your free mediation consultation.